-The Grundfos Prize was established by the Poul Due Jensen Foundation in 2001 with the purpose of promoting, acknowledging and supporting national and international research in innovative and foresighted solutions within engineering and scientific areas.
-Solutions, which are useful to the community.
+The Grundfos Prize was established by the Poul Due Jensen Foundation in 2001 with the purpose of promoting, acknowledging and supporting national and international research and solutions, which are useful to the community.

 The Prize consists of the sculpture “Be-Think-Innovate” by artist Flemming Brylle and a cash payment of DKK 1 million, of which DKK 250,000 goes directly to the recipient of the prize, whilst the remaining DKK 750,000 is allocated to further research in the field.

 Nomination of candidates

 Nominations are open every year from 1 February to 1 May.
 Everyone can recommend candidates for the Grundfos Prize.
 The recommendation must consist of a motivation (a maximum of 3 to 4 pages) as well as a brief CV.

 Prize Jury Committee:

 The Chairman of the Poul Due Jensen Foundation,

 Professor Nina Smith, Aarhus University